Kang the Conqueror: Pre-Kang

 Nathaniel Richards, a 31st-century scholar and descendant of Reed Richards's time traveling father Nathaniel, becomes fascinated with history and discovers the time travel technology created by Victor von Doom, another possible ancestor of his.
-He then travels back in time to ancient Egypt aboard a Sphinx-shaped timeship and reinvents himself as Pharaoh Rama-Tut, with plans to claim En Sabah Nur—the mutant destined to become Apocalypse—as his heir.
+He then travels back in time to ancient Egypt aboard a Sphinx-shaped timeship and reinvents himself as Rama-Tut, with plans to claim En Sabah Nur—the mutant destined to become Apocalypse—as his heir.
 The pharaoh's rule is cut short when he is defeated by the time-displaced Fantastic Four.
-An embittered Nathaniel Richards travels forward to the 20th century where he meets Doctor Doom, whom he believes might be his ancestor.
+An embittered Nathaniel Richards travels forward to the 20th century and meets Doctor Doom, whom he believes might be his ancestor.
 He later designs an armor based on Doom's and, calling himself the Scarlet Centurion, pits the Avengers team against alternate-reality counterparts.
 He plans to dispose of all of them, but the Avengers manage to force him from the timeline, where a divergent version of him becomes Victorex Prime, archenemy of the Squadron Supreme.

 Nathaniel then tries to return to the 31st century, but overshoots by a thousand years, discovering that humanity has ruined the Earth through endless conflict using advanced weapons they no longer understand.
 He finds it simple to conquer the planet, expanding his dominion throughout the galaxy, and reinvents himself as Kang the Conqueror.
 But this future world is dying, and so he decides to take over an earlier, more fertile Earth.